 Gratitude is the feeling of being thankful or appreciative, for something we have received or been given.
 It’s an emotion that can be nurtured through actions like keeping a gratitude journal expressing our appreciation to others or simply taking a moment to acknowledge the wonderful things in life.
 While gratitude has always been acknowledged as an element of happiness recent advancements in neuroscience have provided insights, into how it impacts our brain and physical well being.

-The field of neuroscience has uncovered findings, about the effects of practicing gratitude on the brain.
 Research suggests that expressing gratitude can boost activity in the cortex, which is associated with emotions decision making abilities and self control.
 Moreover it can trigger changes in the brains reward system leading to increased release of dopamine and other neurotransmitters that make us feel good.
 These neurological changes can have an impact, on our well being by reducing stress, anxiety and depression while also promoting better sleep a stronger immune system and improved cardiovascular health.

 Key Takeaways